uvic-auvic/Polaris-2019/README.md

 ### Docker

-Step 0 is required for windows users without Hyper-V support, as docker won't run on machines without Hyper-V enabled.
-Batch scripts will be in the works for Hyper-V capable machines.

-1. Make sure docker is installed on your system.
+1. Make sure docker is installed on your system, this is easiest on Linux and MacOS (Windows is a pain to install docker on).

 2. Use the docker_make.sh script to the submarine system.